jaromilfrossard/permuco/README.md

 multiple responses tested on the same experimental design (specified by right part of the formula).
-This function provides several methods to handle nuisance variables, a F or t statistics, an extension for repeated measure anova and several methods for the multiple comparisons like the threshold-free cluster enhancement.
+This function provides several methods to handle nuisance variables, a F or t statistics, an extension for repeated measures ANOVA and several methods for the multiple comparisons like the threshold-free cluster enhancement.

 # Contact